kurron/aws-study-group-labs/README.md

 1. run the script a third time.
 What happens?
 1. create a script that terminates the instance you just created

-# Lab 21: Automation and Ansible
+# Lab 21: Automation and CloudFormation
-# Lab 22: Automation and Terraform
+1. spin up the instance from Lab 20
+1. `cd aws-study-group-labs`
+1. reset the area via `git reset --hard`
+1. `git status` to ensure old changes no longer exist
+1. `git pull --rebase` to update the area with the new lab
+1.
 ---

+# Lab 22: Automation and Ansible
+# Lab 23: Automation and Terraform

 **Ron Notes.
 Ignore.**